-New potential members Roberto Morelli and Aline & son Douglas Artz attended the club meeting to obtain a membership application form to sign up Welcome to you all and thank you for coming down to the club.
+New potential members Roberto Morelli and Aline & son Douglas Artz attended the club meeting to obtain a membership application form to sign up.
+Welcome to you all and thank you for coming up to the club.
 Steam-related Activities:

 The steam novice training session that John Bulger conducted on August 25, 2012 was a rousing success and was enjoyed by all participants.
-There is a write-up on our club web site for those interested and be there when John plans to conduct another one in the near future.
+There is a write-up on our club web site for those interested in being there when John plans to conduct another one in the near future.
 Michael Smith reported that the Skunk Train (www.skunktrain.com) is running steam locomotives in September on their Fort Bragg to Northspur line.
 Officer's Report:

-President Mark West reports that all problems of the East Bay Regional Park District lease agreement has been resolved and is ready to be signed off by the Board.
-The club will be able to host our normal Spring/Fall meets as usual plus 1 additional special event and be able to have an outside food vendor during those times.
+President Mark West reports that all problems of the East Bay Regional Park District lease agreement have been resolved and is ready to be signed off by the Board.
+The club will be able to host our normal Spring/Fall meets as usual plus one additional special event and have an outside food vendor during those times.
 The lease agreement will be in effect for 5 years and will be posted on the club web site for those interested.
 Vice President and Grounds Chairman Rich Lundberg reported on the progress of the Signal System and unfortunately it won't be done by the Fall Meet even though the signal crew has put in much time and effort.
 Also much thanks goes to John Bouey for painting the club house window sashes and Mel McDonough for keeping the wood shed full for the upcoming cold winter chills.
 The Treasurer's report was given by John Lisherness and the club treasury is pleasantly climbing up but there will be a lease payment of \$1500 for this year to the Park District.
 More specific financial details can be obtained from him if interested.
 Committee Reports:

 New Public Train Chairman John Bouey is putting together a list of members that have worked on the Public Train in the past 2 or 3 months to create a pool of train crew individuals to address the problem of operation personnel shortage.
 If you are able to help out on a Sunday, please contact John Bouey at johnb@morcompost.com.
 Berne Holman, the Fall Meet chairman wants everyone who can to bring rolling stock and antique cars to make the Fall Meet on October 6-7 a very memorable one.
 And as always, member volunteers are needed to help manage the meet, so if you can help and spare the time, please contact Berne at his email address at enreb4talako@gmail.com.
 Old Business:

 Nominations for for 2013 Board officers including President is open.
 New Business:

 Michael Smith, Round House chairman, presented a drawing that had many of the proposals to install a service track in the round house area.
 They included an incline track like the one by the Shattock Barn, a hydraulic lift track, a level track with side pit(s) and a track going under the High Track to a track with side pit(s) in the parking area.
 See another article in this issue for more detail.
+Board Meeting Minutes Board Meeting started at 12:00 PM and ended at 1:09 PM.
+Board members present were Rich Croll, John Lisherness, Rich Lundberg, Mark West, Sheldon Yee, Pat Young.
+Old Business: